 Money market funds are pooled investment vehicles consisting of instruments similar to those used by the Council.
 They have the advantage of providing wide diversification of investment risks, coupled with the services of a professional fund manager.
-Fees of between 0.10% and 0.20% per annum are deducted from the interest paid to the Council.
-Only funds that offer same-day liquidity and a constant net asset value will be used.
-These will be used as an alternative to instant access call accounts.
+Fees of between 0.10% and 0.20% per annum are deducted from the dividend paid to the Council.